sreenathmt/sreenathmt/README.md

 - 👋 Hi, I’m @sreenathmt
 - 👀 I’m interested in Computers
-- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on Data projects
+- 💞️ I’m looking to collaborate on mdm or endpoint projects
-- 📫 How to reach me sree@techiesree.com
+- 📫 How to reach me sreenath.mt@outlook.com

 <!---
 sreenathmt/sreenathmt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.